 - Budget Officer

 - Budget Engineer

 - Accounting Supervisor

-In the United States, there were 58,400 jobs for Budget Analyst in 2016.
+There were about 58,400 jobs for Budget Analyst in 2016 (in the United States).
 New jobs are being produced at a rate of 6.5% which is above the national average.
 The Bureau of Labor Statistics predicts 3,800 new jobs for Budget Analyst by 2026.
 There will be an estimated 4,800 positions for Budget Analyst per year.

 The states with the most job growth for Budget Analyst are Utah, Nevada, and Texas.
 Watch out if you plan on working in Alaska, Vermont, or New Hampshire.
 These states have the worst job growth for this type of profession.

 How Much Does a Budget Analyst Make?

 The typical yearly salary for Budget Analysts is somewhere between $49,860 and $116,300.

 Budget Analysts who work in District of Columbia, Maryland, or Virginia, make the highest salaries.